 What is Domestika?

-Each course is taught by a professional in their industry, and the filming and production are handled by in-house professionals.
+Each course is taught by a professional in their industry, and all of the filming and production are handled by in-house professionals.
 The fantastic camerawork, auxiliary materials, and bustling forum community make it a great experience.

 Domestika’s social media origins